Sayed-Noman/NSU-CSE331-Password-Based-Door-Lock-Using-8051-Microcontroller/README.md

     4. Limit the PIN Code Length
 But all these above disadvantages can be overcome by advancement in this technology.
 ### Future Scope:
-    1. Door can be open sung separate password for different users
+    1. Door can be open using separate password for different users
     2. Allow Password Recovery option
     3. Store log records of entered user
     4. Instead of sounding Buzzer a notification will be sent to owner